Tasmanian Regional Sustainability Planning

 Photographer: Dianne Blair

-Research is being undertaken by the National Environmental Research Program to investigate community attitudes to nature-based tourism in Tasmania, with a focus on world heritage and other protected areas.
-It will provide focused research into tourism stakeholders’ understanding of and attitudes towards sustainable tourism development in sensitive areas recognised for their conservation value, with a focus on the Outstanding Universal Value of world heritage places.
+The National Environmental Research Program (NERP) has conducted research to investigate community attitudes to nature-based tourism in Tasmania, with a focus on world heritage and other protected areas.
+The research focused on tourism stakeholders’ understanding of and attitudes towards sustainable tourism development in sensitive areas recognised for their conservation value and the presence of matters of national environmental significance.

-The project will produce a series of recommendations for tourism development scenarios preferred by the community that can inform local and regional planning frameworks in Tasmania.
+The project produced a series of recommendations for tourism development scenarios preferred by the community that can inform local and regional planning frameworks in Tasmania.
 The final report by the NERP Landscape and Policy Hub is available via the link provided below.

-The next steps for regional sustainability planning in Tasmania is to progress the implementation of the Break O’Day Council grant, and finalise and make publically available the results of the analysis of community attitudes to nature-based tourism project.
+The next step for regional sustainability planning in Tasmania is to finalise the implementation of the Break O’Day Council grant by April 2015.

 How to contact us